 To capture the essence of this city, here are suggestions for your first day (especially if its your only day) in Saskatoon.

-- Start in the north end of town, at Wanuskewin Heritage Park which takes you back through 6,000 years of Northern Plains Indians history.
+Start in the north end of town, at Wanuskewin Heritage Park which takes you back through 6,000 years of Northern Plains Indians history.

-- Saskatoon Forestry Farm Park and Zoo showcases indigenous animals and plants of Saskatchewan (as well as others from around the world).
+Saskatoon Forestry Farm Park and Zoo showcases indigenous animals and plants of Saskatchewan (as well as others from around the world).

-- Head into downtown and see The Ukrainian Museum of Canada, which displays the heritage and culture of the early settlers.
+On the south side of the bridge 9and 25th Street) is The Ukrainian Museum of Canada, which displays the heritage and culture of the early settlers.
 (If you're really interested, the city has a second Ukrainian Museum just west of downtown, in the middle of the Riversdale shopping district)

-- Head south to the Western Development Museum, located in the Prairieland Exhibition Grounds.
+Head south to the Western Development Museum, located in the Prairieland Exhibition Grounds.
 The museum offers lots of early settlement history, including a street scene right out of the pioneer days of 1910.

-- Start your evening at the Emerald Casino, or watch thoroughbred racing action at the Marquis Downs racetrack.
+Start your evening at the Emerald Casino, or watch thoroughbred racing action at the Marquis Downs racetrack.

 If you are visiting for a longer period, there are a number of destinations worth visiting:

-- Tour the Riversdale District, a culturally diverse area with great shops interspersed with colourful wall murals and interesting sculptures.
+Tour the Riversdale District, a culturally diverse area with great shops interspersed with colourful wall murals and interesting sculptures.

-- Visit to the Saskatchewan Railway Museum (west on Highway7 and 2 km south on Highway 60), complete with diesel locomotives, street cars, and railway memorabilia.
+Visit to the Saskatchewan Railway Museum (west on Highway 7 and 2 km south on Highway 60), complete with diesel locomotives, street cars, and railway memorabilia.

-- Take a canoe trip on the South Saskatchewan, from Poplar Bluff (south on Valley Road on the city's west side).
+Take a canoe trip on the South Saskatchewan, from Poplar Bluff (south on Valley Road on the city's west side).